 This is a perfect example of a film that would probably benefit from being seen on DVD when your expectations are a little lower.

-An Irish hitman (Brendan Gleeson) and an English hitman (Colin Farrell) arrive in Bruges, Belgium, a beautiful medieval town.
+Two Irish hitmen (Brendan Gleeson and Colin Farrell) arrive in Bruges, Belgium, a beautiful medieval town.
 They’re laying low after a botched hit where Ray, the Colin Farrell character, accidentally killed an innocent.

 Ray and Ken wander around this beautiful town sightseeing.
 Ray quite reluctantly—he’s not impressed with what he’s seen of Belgium and wants to have some fun.
 He meets a woman working on a film production shooting in the town, but things don’t go well.
 Meanwhile, Ken is informed by his boss, Harry (Ralph Fiennes), who doesn’t show up until the third act, that he has a job to do while in Bruges.